 8. You get teaching experience

-Experience is the best qualification for teaching abroad.
+Experience is the best qualification to have for teaching abroad.
 And even though it's only subbing it's something you can put on your resume.
 It's a start.

 9. You get more time